Fighting Cancer with Faith

-If she's not making new friends with other patients she's updating the latest entry on her blog, Derailing My Diagnosis; her way to inspire others battling cancer.
+Throughout the course of her treatment, Stephanie found an outlet by blogging at Derailing My Diagnosis; her way to inspire others battling cancer.
 "Cancer for me was really taboo.
 I never knew the details of it.
 I wanted people to lose the taboo with cancer so my blog is a way to open that door.
 I like to write about things like losing my hair!
 I was a hairstylist and I knew I was going to lose my hair so I shaved it off before it could fall out.
 It was so liberating and helped me take back control of this cancer," says Stephanie.

 Stephanie couldn't be more excited because she's only one cycle away from being done with her cancer treatments!
 "The biggest thing I've learned through my journey of battling cancer is how strong and courageous I really am," says Stephanie.
 Stephanie, 25, was put on a very aggressive six month radiation and chemo treatment for cervical cancer.
 She says it's been a long journey with ups and downs but her faith keeps her positive and she is looking forward to what's ahead once she "kicks cancer in the butt!"